This guide walks through the OpenTofu language and the options you have when writing OpenTofu code. Here are the concepts it covers:

 }The above will allow for module versions for the range of version >= 1.0.0 and version < 2.0.0, this ensures that you're getting updates to the module but not receiving breaking changes.
 The breaking changes would require manual intervention by an engineer, which is the desired state.

-OpenTofu allows engineers to import existing resources into its state meaning it can be managed by OTF going forward.
-This can be done in two ways, by using the Import CLI command or the import block.
-In this section we will look at the import block.
+OpenTofu lets engineers import existing resources into its state so they can be managed by OTF going forward.
+There are two ways to do this: the Import CLI command and the import block.
+This section looks at the import block.

 import {